Copper Staff

 Yes yes, we know what “sales tracking” sounds like.
 It just means you’re keeping track of numbers, right?
 But it’s so much more than that.

 Sales tracking is monitoring and analyzing all the different parts of your sales process so you can make them better.
+And if you’re running a growing creative agency, consultancy, or media brand—where every pitch, proposal, and client call counts—optimizing your sales process becomes even more important.

-This includes how deals are flowing through the pipeline, sales cycle length, win rate, how many leads are being followed up with… basically all the factors that come into play when trying to close a deal.
+This includes how deals are flowing through the pipeline, sales cycle length, win rate, how many leads are being followed up with… basically all the factors that come into play when trying to close a deal.w

 Why is sales tracking important?

-Sales tracking gives you real-time sales insights.
+Sales tracking gives you real-time sales insights

-Sales tracking will also give you an up-to-date view on key stats like earned revenue, won and lost opportunities, the average time it takes to close a deal, and more.
 Having easy access to this information also means you can forecast sales based on real-time data, not assumptions.

 Sales tracking lets you recognize problems before they become bigger problems.